 - The therapy's length

 - Whether you have other health conditions such as diabetes or kidney disease

 Unfortunately, drugs that damage or destroy cancer cells also affect normal cells and may cause certain side effects.
 However, side effects are not always drug-specific and may be related to something other than the medication.
 While unexpected side effects can occur, most can be predicted because certain drugs are more likely than others to affect specific types of body tissues, such as those that make up the nervous system, kidneys, bladder, heart and lungs.

 Cancer treatment is most harsh on rapidly dividing cells, such as:

 - Cells that line the gastrointestinal (digestive) tract

 - Stem cells that produce blood and immune cells

-- Download or order The Leukemia & Lymphoma Society’s free fact sheets:
+- Download or order The Leukemia & Lymphoma Society’s free fact sheet, Palliative Care.

-- Long-Term and Late Effects of Treatment for Adults
+- Long-Term and Late Effects For Cancer Survivors

 - Palliative Care